engteam14/documentation2/Risk Assessment.md

 * Mitigation - details the steps that need to be, or are being taken to prevent the risk from happening.
 * Owner- shows who is responsible for either solving the problem or arranging for it to be solved

 There is significant detail about the risks to the programming and game itself because each item can affect the overall game, and are distinct issues.
 The likelihood and severity of the risks are also included because this tells us which risk to prioritise in mitigating, and each item has an ‘owner’- without one, the responsibility can be unclear, causing the issue to not be solved.
+If a risk is owned by someone this means that it is their responsibility to log any occurences of this and decide if the mitigiation or likelihood needs changing.
+This may be done in the form of a message to the person editing this document or editing the document directly.
+These updates will be date stamped.

 | ID | Type | Description | Consequences | Monitoring | Likelihood | Severity | Mitigation | Owner |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |